mjs513/libuavcan-Teensy-3.x/README.md

 UAVCAN is a lightweight protocol designed for reliable communication in aerospace and robotic applications via CAN bus.

+The teensy driver and examples are taken from the UAVcan website and tum-phoenix (https://github.com/tum-phoenix/drive_teensy_main and https://github.com/tum-phoenix/drive_teensy_libuavcan) and modified appropriately.

 ## Documentation

 * [UAVCAN website](http://uavcan.org)